cfrifel/cfrifel.github.io/projects/stochastic-simulation-of-nosocomial-disease-propagation.md

 #### Layout

 <img class="ui large centered image" src="../images/ee496 report/figure-1.png">
-Figure 1.
-John A. Burn's School of Medicine SimTiki Simulation Center
+<p style="text-align: center">Figure 1.
+John A. Burn's School of Medicine SimTiki Simulation Center</p>

 The NetLogo simulation was modeled after the JABSOM SimTiki Simulation Center shown in figure 1.
 This layout was chosen to provide realism within the simulation.
 A physical trial in the SimTiki Simulation Center would later be conducted.

 <img class="ui large centered image" src="../images/ee496 report/figure-2.png">
-Figure 2.
-NetLogo simulation layout with agents
+<p style="text-align: center">Figure 2.
+NetLogo simulation layout with agents</p>

 As shown in figure 2, the NetLogo simulation closely resembles the layout of the JABSOM SimTiki Simulation Center.
 The assorted colors in figure 2 denote separate rooms within the simulation.
 The staff room is colored green, the ward room purple, the hallway grey, and the isolation room brown.